how to use bluetooth on raspberry pi

 You’ll most likely continue with the pairing procedure first, but at least you know how to quit :-).

-Pair a new Bluetooth device from the terminal
+Pair a New Bluetooth Device From the Terminal

 Theory

-The procedure has almost the same steps as with a GUI:
+This procedure has almost the same steps as with a GUI:

 • Put the device in pairing mode.